opentargets/ot-ui-apps/README.md

 ## Running development

-This project contains the [Platform](https://platform.opentargets.org/) and [Genetics](https://genetics.opentargets.org/) web applications.
-To run both in development mode, you can run: `yarn dev` in the root directory.
+This project contains the [Platform](https://platform.opentargets.org/) web application.
+To run in development mode, you can run: `yarn dev` in the root directory.

 To run only Platform `yarn dev:platfrom`

-To run only Genetics `yarn dev:genetics`

 ## Building production-ready bundle

 From the root directory run: `yarn build`.
-This will generate on each application a production-ready bundle.
+This will generate a production-ready bundle.

-As same as development, you can run `yarn build:platform` or `yarn build:genetics` to scope the build only for one of the applications.
+As same as development, you can run `yarn build:platform` to scope the build only for specific applications.

 ## Copyright